Comparison · 9 min read

 ChannelOS needs no media player; TelemetryTV needs a screen-attached device.
 TelemetryTV is hardware-flexible — you bring a certified device (Raspberry Pi 4/5 with the Pi 5 recommended, Intel NUC, Fire TV, Android, Chrome OS, BrightSign, a webOS smart TV or a mini-PC) or buy its first-party TelemetryTV Box running TelemetryOS.
 Either way there is a player and an OS to procure, provision and manage per screen.

 ChannelOS drops that assumption entirely.
-The TV is the player: open play.channelos.tv in the TV’s own browser — Android TV, Google TV, webOS, Fire TV, a browser on an HDMI stick, even a laptop in kiosk mode — scan the on-screen code from your phone, and the screen is live in about two minutes.
-No app to sideload on the TV, no per-device license, no box in the AV closet.
+The TV is the player: open play.channelos.tv in the TV’s own browser — Android TV, Google TV, webOS, Fire TV, a browser on an HDMI stick, even a laptop in kiosk mode — scan the on-screen code from your phone, and the screen is live in about two minutes. no per-device license, no box in the AV closet.

 Why it matters: the gap between “I have a TV” and “it’s showing my content” is a phone scan, not a hardware order and a provisioning step.